mausworks/tyin/README.md

 It all works thanks to [the `useSyncExternalStore` hook](https://react.dev/reference/react/useSyncExternalStore) that ships with React.
 With it, you can make virtually anything re-render, and it is what drives both zustand and Tyin.

-Zustand popularized the idea that "the hook is the store", and this project evolves on that idea.
+Zustand popularized the idea that "the hook _is_ the store", and this project evolves on this idea even further.
-The key difference is now that you put your state update functions on _the store_ instead of _the state_.
+The key difference is that in Tyin, you put your state update functions on _the store_ instead of _the state_.
 This separates your data from your code ([which is generally considered good practice](https://wiki.c2.com/?SeparationOfDataAndCode)).

-So if you can look beyond the initial awkwardness of it, you may now start seeing some additional benefits.
+If you can look beyond that initial _irk_, you may start seeing some benefits with using this pattern.
-Remember: you can now access and update the store from anywhere, and your components will comply—it almost feels like cheating.
+Remember: you can now access and update the store from anywhere, and your components will comply—magic! 🪄

-Another pain point I had with using zustand "the vanilla way" (the way they use it in the examples) was that I kept declaring the same couple of state update functions over and over again for each store.
+Another pain point I had with using zustand "the vanilla way" was that I kept declaring the same couple of state update functions over and over again for each store.
-This is what finally drove me to just call `setState` directly instead, since it's versatile enough for most of the use-cases:
+This is what finally drove me to just call `setState` directly instead, since it's versatile enough for most use-cases:

 ```ts
 // Replace the state: